MrAshRhodes/runpod/README.md

 ### Automatic1111 Notebook Template on Runpod.io

-This is an environment and uses JupyterLab, very much like Google Colab.
+This is a environment and uses JupyterLab Notebook, very much like Google Colab.
+Where you have to run the "cells"

 Ive included

 - Web Based file browser - https://github.com/filebrowser/filebrowser